Indonesian National Route 13

-Indonesian National Route 13 is a road in Indonesia's national route system, and its course is entirely within the borders of the DKI Jakarta province.
-Its 15 kilometre path goes alongside Java's arterial highway route, the Indonesian National Route 1, and is also indirectly connected to another route, that being the Indonesian National Route 2.
+Indonesian National Route 13 is a road in Indonesia's national route system, with its course being entirely within the borders of the DKI Jakarta province.
+Its 15 kilometre path goes alongside Java's arterial highway route, the Indonesian National Route 1, and is also indirectly connected to another route, the Indonesian National Route 2.
 Like the nearby Indonesian National Route 2 (the route mentioned previously), the road has been completely transformed into a toll road; that being the Prof. Ir.
 Wiyoto Wiyono toll road.